robkinyon/ruby-dsl-maker/README.md

 * Add support for auto-generating documentation
 * Add default block that returns a Struct-of-Structs named after entrypoints
 * Add example of binary to execute a DSL
-* Add example of/link to validation and production of data structure
-   * 3-part DSL handling
 * DSL for DSL construction
 * Add "include" helper that loads another file and continues the execution
    * Should provide useful directory searching